 “So government has to be smarter, simpler, more focused itself on long-term investments than short-term politics – and be a better partner to cities, states, and the private sector.

 Washington has to be a better steward of America’ tax-dollars and Americans’ trust.
 And please let’s get back to making decisions that rely on evidence more than ideology.

 “That’s what I’ll do as President.
 I will seek out and welcome any good idea that is actually based on reality.
 I want to have principled and pragmatic and progressive policies that really move us forward together and I will propose ways to ensure that our fiscal outlook is sustainable — including by continuing to restrain healthcare costs, which remain one of the key drivers of long-term deficits.
 I will make sure Washington learns from how well local governments, business, and non-profits are working together in successful cities and towns across America.

 “You know passing legislation is not the only way to drive progress.
 As President, I’ll use the power to convene, connect, and collaborate to build partnerships that actually get things done.

 “Because above all, we have to break out of the poisonous partisan gridlock and focus on the long-term needs of our country.

 “I confess maybe it’s the grandmother in me, but I believe that part of public service is planting trees under whose shade you’ll never sit.

-the vision I’ve laid our here today – for strong growth, fair growth, and long term growth, all working together — will get incomes rising again, will help working families get ahead and stay ahead.
+“And the vision I’ve laid our here today – for strong growth, fair growth, and long term growth, all working together — will get incomes rising again, will help working families get ahead and stay ahead.

-is the test of our time.
+“That is the test of our time.
 And I’m inviting everyone to please join me, to do your part, that’s what great countries do.
 That’s what our country always has done.
 We rise to challenges.

 “It’s not about left, right, or center – it’s about the future versus the past.